GrantS2S/website/content/help/getting-started-sap-business-one.md

 ## Features specific to SAP Business One
-To get the most out of your SAP Business One integration with Stock2shop, head over to our [SAP Business One](/help/features-sap-business-one "SAP Business One features") documentation.
+To get the most out of your SAP Business One integration with Stock2shop, head over to our [SAP Business One](/help/features-sap-business-one "SAP Business One features") features section.

 ## How It Works
 It is important to understand how Stock2Shop works